-According to the US Centers for Disease Control and Prevention (CDC), a quarter of those in United States living with diabetes do not know they have it.
+According to the US Centers for Disease Control and Prevention (CDC), 7.2 million people living in the United States are living with diabetes and do not know they have it.

-An estimated 29.1 million people (9.3%) in the US have diabetes, but roughly 8.1 million of them (27.8%) haven’t been diagnosed.
-This information, along with a number of other new diabetes statistics, is featured in the CDC’s 2014 National Diabetes Statistics Report, which is based on data from 2012.
+An estimated 30.3 million people (9.4%) in the US have diabetes, but 7.2 million of them (23.8%) haven’t been diagnosed.
+This information, along with a number of other new diabetes statistics, is featured in the CDC’s 2017 National Diabetes Statistics Report, which is based on data from 2015.
+Overall, the rate of new cases of diabetes among US adults has gone down, and the rate of new cases among children and adolescents has gone up.

 Access other Did You Know pages.